Help Center

 Why: For publishers and media companies that serve ads on their site as a source of revenue, having high-quality first-party data is an important component in monetizing your audience because it allows you to gauge their interests and evaluate the type of content they consume; audiences segmented as such can then be packaged for advertising partners.

 How: First, identify the types of audiences to create (e.g,. paid subscribers only, everyone interested in health and wellness), using one or several listeners to help collect data for these high-value segments.
-For instance, use the Interest Ranker 2.0 Listener to tracker visitors' interests or the Scoring Listener to track their behaviors, such as articles read.
+For instance, use the Interest Ranker 2.0 Listener to track visitors' interests or the Scoring Listener to track their behaviors, such as articles read.
 Then, determine how to use that data for advertising, whether that means selling targeted ad space on your website, implementing Dialogues to drive traffic to partner advertisers’ sponsored content, or a different strategy.

 Next steps: